Skip to content

 If you use a basic receipt generator like this one, your receipt will automatically include all the details you need.
 Check out the receipt sample below to see how a finished receipt should look:

-A standard receipt template helps you create a detailed receipt for your customer after you’ve provided a product or service.
+A basic receipt template helps you create a detailed receipt for your customer after you’ve provided a product or service.
 You can find these receipt templates as editable PDFs, Google Docs, Microsoft Word documents, and Excel spreadsheets.

 • Create and send accurate receipts to customers with just a few clicks